oar-team/kameleon/docs/source/getting_started.rst

     [cli]: Build total duration : 4 secs
     ...

-As you can see Kameleon has used the checkpoint cache for each steps and in doing so it takes just 4 seconds to build the recipe again.
+As you can see Kameleon has used the checkpoint cache for each step and in doing so it takes just 4 seconds to build the recipe again.
 Well the recipe did not change so there is no real challenge to build it so fast.
 Let's change the user name for example.
 Open the ``debian_test.yaml`` recipe file and in the